 The bill would provide emergency paid leave for civilian federal employees and postal workers.
 Employees would be eligible for up to 600 hours of leave when forced to quarantine or ill with COVID, when caring for a child whose school or place of care has been closed or is conducting virtual learning, or when caring for a family member incapable of self-care whose care provider is unavailable due to COVID.
-Leave would be available until September 30, 2021.
-Leave taken under this provision would not be included in employee pension calculations.
+Leave would be available until September 30, 2021 and employees would be required to first use any other paid sick leave when applicable.